devuri/brisko-hooks-display/readme.md

 Visual display of the brisko theme hooks.

 ## Description
-Visual display of the brisko theme hooks.
+This plugin will give you a Visual Representation of all the Brisko Theme Hooks.